Hashim Butt, Bolton Royal Hospital, United Kingdom

 Yeddula Venkata Rohith Reddy, Sri Devaraj Urs Medical College, India

 Background: In diabetic patients without retinopathy, unexplained suboptimal visual recovery following cataract surgery remains a clinical challenge.
-While retinal microvascular alterations may exist prior to visible diabetic retinopathy (DR), their subclinical detection and pro [....] » Read More
+While retinal microvascular alterations may exist prior to visible diabetic retinopathy (DR), their subclinical detection and [....] » Read More

 Title : The emotional retina: Revealing invisible suffering through retinal vascular biomarkers in young adults using octa — A new era in Psych-Ophthalmology